utcourts/itext-html-to-pdf/README.md

-# HTML to PDF REST API Service
+# UTCourts HTML to PDF REST API Service

 A REST API service that accepts HTML content in the request payload and responds with the generated PDF content in binary form.
 This service is powered by **iText 7** with the **pdfHTML add-on** for HTML-to-PDF conversion.